r00ta/SpaghettiHub/README.md

 # Basic semantic search for Launchpad issues

-This is a work-in-progress utility that makes it easier for me to find relevant issues on Launchpad.
+This is a work-in -progress utility that makes it easier for me to find relevant issues on Launchpad.

-## Setup
+# Setup
 ```
-python3 -m venv .venv
+python3 - m venv .venv
 . .venv/bin/activate
-pip3 install -r requirements.txt
+pip3 install - r requirements.txt
 ```

-## Running the tool
+# Running the tool
 There are two modes of operation: updating the local database with texts, and semantic querying.
 If you don't specify the launchpad project name, the script will use `maas` as the default project.

 ### Updating